BlueBrain/NeuroM/doc/source/tutorial.rst

 The NeuroM tutorial notebook
 ============================

 NeuroM includes tutorial notebooks under the :file:`tutorial` subdirectory of the repository.
-You can launch the tutorials using MyBinder or with Jupyter notebooks.
-Refer to :ref:`installation-label` for help installing.
+You can launch the tutorials using MyBinder, no need to download or install!

 MyBinder
 --------